a-barlow/quantr/CONTRIBUTING.md

 strategy,

 - fork this repository;
-- from the newly forked repositry, create a new branch from the `dev` branch and prefix it's name with feat- or fix-, if adding a feature or fixing a bug respectively;
+- from the newly forked repository, create a new branch from the `dev` branch and prefix it's name with feat- or fix-, if adding a feature or fixing a bug respectively;
 - implement your changes in your newly created branch with a series of